-- Provide assistance to all Elected Members in relation to locating information for Elected Members - e.g. information from the City's website, prior Council decisions etc; - Logging Elected Member requests in the Elected Member request system and monitoring responses; - Through research and liaison with relevant areas of the organisation, facilitate the provision of material to assist Elected a request for information is received that is considered to be outside the scope of an Elected Members' duties or a request for information is received which will take a significant amount of resources to satisfy, the request is to be referred to the Manger Corporate Governance, Director City Enablers or the CEO to make a decision as to whether it is considered that the fulfilment of the request is required to allow the Elected Member to perform their role.
+- Provide assistance to all Elected Members in relation to locating information for Elected Members - e.g. information from the City's website, prior Council decisions etc; - Logging Elected Member requests in the Elected Member request system and monitoring responses; - Through research and liaison with relevant areas of the organisation, facilitate the provision of material to assist Elected Members respond to enquiries or concerns from the community; - Coordinate attendance at events by Elected Members; and collate meeting papers/develop briefing notes as required for Elected Member attendance / representation on other Councilappointed committees, advisory groups and external bodies.

+Support for Elected Members does not extend to Elected Members re-election or campaigning tasks and when a request for information is received that is considered to be outside the scope of an Elected Members' duties or a request for information is received which will take a significant amount of resources to satisfy, the request is to be referred to the Manger Corporate Governance, Director City Enablers or the CEO to make a decision as to whether it is considered that the fulfilment of the request is required to allow the Elected Member to perform their role.